davidtchiu/davidtchiu.github.io/teaching/cs455/proj/index.md

 - **Submission:** The proposal should be in PDF format and uploaded to a github account.
 Go to [Canvas](https://canvas.pugetsound.edu) and submit the URL to your proposal under the `Project` Dropbox.

+#### Project Code Repository
+You are required to manage your code on github.
+As soon as you are able, please share with me the URL to your code repository.
+Finalize and push your code by 11:59pm on day of our exams.
+You *must* include a `readme.md` file that includes some basic instructions on how to deploy your code (with examples, if applicable.)

+#### Scrum Records
+As a way to keep everyone accountable, you must share a Google Document/Sheet that records your scrum activities.
+I assume that you and your group will be meeting regularly, but please reserve a weekly meeting to run scrum.
+At the beginning of each week, everyone must answer these questions:

+1. What did I accomplish since our last meeting?
+2. What do I hope to have done by the end of the week?
+3. What elements might impede me from accomplishing my goals for the week?

+Please have someone record everyone's responses to these questions.
+I will check in regularly to ensure good progress is being made by all team members.

-#### Presentation/Demo Requirements (5% final course grade)
+#### Presentation/Demo Requirements
 Be prepared to give a ~15 minute presentation to the class, allowing a ~3 minutes for question and answer.
 The demo should showcase your application, and every team member must have equal participation in the demo (you will be graded on balance).
 At minimum, your presentation should show:

-  - A brief introduction to your project.
+  - A quick introduction to your project.
   - If applicable, include the DB schema which should be normalized to at least 3NF.
   - List technical (and other) challenges that you had to overcome.
   - List lessons-learned and reflections.
-  - Conclusion.

-Good presentations are a mixture of slides and a live demonstration of the unique features of your project.
+Good presentations usually consists of a light use of slides and a live demonstration of the unique features of your project.
 (Think about what you had to do for CS 240.)
-The presentation must be organized, which means you should prepare a "script," with fluid transitions from one group member to another.
+The presentation must be organized, which means you should prepare a "script," with fluid transitions from one team member to another.
 It is recommended that you do a few dry-runs to iron out all the wrinkles before the class demo.

 - **Submission:** Your slides should also be uploaded to a github account, unless you used Google Slides.
 In either case, go to [Canvas](https://canvas.pugetsound.edu) and submit the URL to your proposal under the `Project - Presentation` Dropbox.

-#### Project Code
-You are required to manage your code on github.
-Finalize and push your code by 11:59pm on day of our exams.
-You *must* include a `readme.md` file that includes some basic instructions on how to deploy your code (with examples, if applicable.)

-#### Scrum Logs

 <!--